University of Wisconsin–Madison

 When designing your team trainings, consider the frequency and modality of these training sessions.
 Options include:

-- Diverse patient experiences with clinician interactions regarding smoking, cancer, and tobacco cessation
+Patient experiences with clinician interactions regarding smoking, cancer, and tobacco cessation can inform care practices as well.

 Offering multiple training modalities regularly may help you build and sustain tobacco cessation expertise in your care teams.